arpandatta011/Object-Tracking-detection/README.md

 # What do we need?

-In this tutorial we will use 3 files.:
+In this Project I will use 3 files.:

 1 The video of the highway we will use to count the vehicles